The Best Online German Course [My Top 5 in 2023]

 One of the best things about this online German course, is the flexibility.
 Lessons are available 24 hours a day, so you just book whichever lesson interests you and whatever time.

-I took part in the Lingoda Sprint, a time-limited programme where you can take either 15 (Sprint) or 30 (Super Sprint) lessons per months, for 2 months (so 30 or 60 lessons in total respectively).
+I took part in the Language Sprint, a time-limited programme where you can take either 15 (Sprint) or 30 (Super Sprint) lessons per month, for 2 months (so 30 or 60 lessons in total respectively).

 If you manage to attend all your lessons, you will get a 50% refund for the Sprint and an incredible 100% refund on your class fees if you attend all 60 lessons in the Super Sprint.

-Lingoda offer a 7 day free trial, where you’ll get 3 free lessons so there’s no reason not to give it a try.
+Lingoda offers a 7 day free trial, where you’ll get 3 free group lessons or 1 free private lesson (cancel anytime) so it’s definitely worth signing up just to get the free lessons.

 Best for: Listening skills